planttheidea/vidz/README.md

 * loop `{boolean}` *defaults to false*
     * Whether the video should play on a loop
 * mp4 `{string}` *defaults to null*
-    * The source of the mp4 file on your server
+    * The location of the mp4 file on your server relative to the page
 * muted `{boolean}` *defaults to false*
     * Whether the video should be muted on load
 * ogg `{string}` *defaults to null*
-    * The source of the ogg/ogv file on your server
+    * The location of the ogg/ogv file on your server relative to the page
 * onCanPlayThrough `{function}` *defaults to null*
     * Function called when the `canPlayThrough` event is fired
 * onEnded `{function}` *defaults to null*